sum1no1ne1/Predective_Maintainence/README.md

 # Predective_Maintainence
-This is my practice project that uses  random forest classifier  to predict   machine failure.
-I have also tried integrating flask as well streamlit into this project
+This project employs a Random Forest classifier to predict machine failure, enhancing operational efficiency and minimizing downtime.
+It integrates Flask and Streamlit to provide a user-friendly interface for data upload and prediction visualization.
+This combination showcases the practical application of predictive maintenance, empowering users to make informed decisions based on model insights.